AxaFrance/oidc-client/README.md

 # ./public/OidcTrustedDomains.js <-- won't be updated if already exist
 ```

-WARNING : If you use Service Worker mode, the OidcServiceWorker.js file should always be up to date with the version of the library.
+WARNING : If you use Service Worker mode, the OidcServiceWorker.js file should always be up-to-date with the version of the library.
 You may setup a postinstall script in your package.json file to update it at each npm install.
 For example :
 ```sh
   "scripts": {
     ...